 This walk is one of our all-time favourites and many of the paths were first chosen by my dogs!
-Have no fear, it is 100% accessible to humans ; you just need to recall your sense of adventure from time to time.
-You will see pretty and unexpected locations on the way.
+You will see pretty and unexpected places on the way…

 Tips : a) No need to carry water for your dog as there are 3 water sources throughout this walk. b) This walk takes you « off the beaten track » and rarely follows official trails.
-Thus you will need to pay particular and frequent attention to the description. c) One descent is difficult but there are plenty of roots, branches and even a rope to hold on to as you ease yourself gradually down the slope.
-It is absolutely feasible ; you just need to go slowly. d) Wear long socks which you can pull up to protect your ankles at one point.
-One miniscule passage is overgrown at certain periods of the year but trust me, we go there often so you will beable to follow our tracks and the stretch is only a few metres long. e) You might want to bring some crowns to buy some Czech soup or a sausage, as there is a nice stop on the way, where there is an open fireplace in Winter.
-Your dog is very welcome inside.
+Thus you will need to pay particular and frequent attention to the description. c) You might want to bring some money and stop for refreshments, as there is a nice dog-friendly pub on the way, boasting an open fireplace in Winter.

-Distance : approximately 11 Km.
+Distance : 9,6 Km.
 Possibility to end the walk at Barrandov after 7 Km.

 Summarized itinerary : Pod Vavřincem – kostel sv Vavřince, Jinonice – Stydlá voda – Prokopský Udoli – Jaroslav Foglar staircase – Cerný Kohout – Na Rvsnicku – Barrandov– Nového mlyna – Dalejského potoka – červený lom – Opatřilka – prokopský udoli – skalni masiv Borova skala – Butovické Hradiště– Pod Vavřincem